rukalogic/texteditor/readme.md

 # TextEditor

-A small text editor project — lightweight GUI application for creating, editing, and saving plain text files.
+A simple small text editor project — lightweight GUI application for creating, editing, and saving plain text files.
 Intended as a learning/demo app and starting point for further features.

 ## Features
 - Open and save plain text files